 Shavuot therefore points towards a new covenant which is extended to Jews as well as Gentiles, the nations who are not God’s chosen people Israel.

 2.000 years of Christianity can make us forget how outrageous this was in the days of the Bible.
-Luke records how both Jesus and the Apostle Paul caused uproar when they announced that God’s grace would be extended to the Gentiles (Luke 4:28 and Acts 22:21).
+Luke records how both Jesus and the Apostle Paul caused uproar when they proclaimed that God would extend his grace to the Gentiles (Luke 4:28 and Acts 22:21).
 Back then, Gentiles were what Christians nowadays call “the world” – and much worse.
 Outside of Israel, blatant sin was raging: idol worship, child sacrifice, temple prostitution, no regard for human life.

-Ever since the Babylonian exile, the Jewish people had at great pains fought off any pagan influence or pagan lifestyle and for that, many Jews had paid with their life.
+Ever since the Babylonian exile, the Jewish people had at great pains fought off any pagan influence.
+For that, many Jews had paid with their life.
 The idea that God would enter a covenant with these horrendous pagans was just beyond what a God-fearing Jew could imagine.

 Yet this is what the prophets had spoken of.
-And throughout Israel’s history, God had accepted Gentiles into his covenant people.
+And throughout Israel’s history, God had accepted Gentiles to become part of his covenant people.

-It is no coincidence that on Shavuot, that particular day of the year, the book of Ruth is read in synagogues around the world.
+It is no coincidence that one tradition of Shavuot is to read the book of Ruth in synagogues around the world.
 The story of Ruth who gleans the fields of Boaz takes place in the time of Shavuot.
 Ruth, a Moabite Gentile, followed her mother-in-law Naomi, a Jew, to Israel.
 On her way there, Ruth confesses her faith in the true and living God, the God of Israel: “Your God shall be my God” (Ruth 1:16).
-Later on, Ruth marries Boaz, her kinsman-redeemer and she irrevocably becomes part of God’s people: from her lineage David, Israel’s greatest king, would be born.
+Later on, Ruth marries Boaz, her kinsman-redeemer and she irrevocably becomes part of God’s people.
+From her lineage David, Israel’s greatest king, would be born.

-The book of Ruth points to the great calling of the Jewish people to be a kingdom of priests and a light unto the nations.
-The God of Israel is the only Saviour and Redeemer – and He chose the Jewish people to make Him known, so the whole world can find their salvation in Him.
+The book of Ruth points to the great calling of the Jewish people which is to be a kingdom of priests and a light unto the nations.
+God himself is the only Saviour and Redeemer.
+And He chose the Jewish people to make Him known, so the whole world can find their salvation in Him.

 Naomi was such a light to Ruth when she led her to the God of Israel and his people.
 Ruth “called on the name of the Lord” and found “deliverance on Mount Zion” – in the God of Israel.
 She personally experienced that “Salvation is from the Jews” (John 4:22).
 Also we received Salvation through Yeshua, the Jewish Messiah, who bought our freedom in Jerusalem.

-In our personal walk with God, we need to experience Shavuot.
+Shavuot also has a meaning in our personal walk with God.
 We too need to experience the outpouring of the Holy Spirit.
 The Holy Spirit is the law inscribed in our hearts – he leads us into all truth.
 We are called to follow the Holy Spirit’s leading and obey him in all areas of our life.
 From the inside out, he changes us into the likeness of Christ – if we submit and obey him.

 The Holy Spirit is also called the Spirit of adoption who witnesses to our spirit that we indeed have left our pagan past behind and instead now have a new identity as children of God (Romans 8:15f).